[Last updated 8th November, 2018]

 However, the authors did caution that many of the studies were low quality and that more are needed to confirm the findings.

-Summary: Alternative therapies such as relaxation training and cognitive behavior therapy appear worthwhile for persistent IBS symptoms.
+Summary: Alternative therapies such as relaxation training, cognitive behavioral therapy and gut-directed hypnotherapy appear worthwhile for persistent IBS symptoms.

 Minimize Other Known Triggers of Digestive Stress